cbolisetti/moose/framework/doc/content/source/timeintegrators/CentralDifference.md

 ## Description

-Central difference integration is a common explicit integration scheme, typically used for structural dynamics problems.
+Central difference integration is a common explicit integration scheme, typically used in structural dynamics.
 For a variable, $u$, at time $t$ with a time step, $\Delta t$, the central difference approximations for the first and second time derivatives, $\dot{u}$ and $\ddot{u}$, are given as,

 \begin{equation}
 \begin{aligned}